-Prior to beginning the season, and as a condition of involvement in sports, parents of students must sign a Consent Form that 1) permits their children to ride in school-approved transportation; 2) releases emergency contact information in the event of emergency; and 3) allows for the utilization of first aid and/or medical care and/or surgical procedures -- hospitalization included -- in case of a medical emergency.
+Prior to beginning the season, and as a condition of involvement in sports, students and parents must sign a Student Athlete Academic Contract as well as a Consent Form that 1) permits their children to ride in school-approved transportation; 2) releases emergency contact information in the event of emergency; and 3) allows for the utilization of first aid and/or medical care and/or surgical procedures -- hospitalization included -- in case of a medical emergency.
+All student-athletes will be provided with a contract outlining eligibility and requirements.

-Student athletes who receive any type of Infraction (regardless of the reason) on game day are subject to the School's "Disciplinary Policies and Procedures."
+Student-athletes who receive any type of Infraction (regardless of the reason) on game day are subject to the School's "Disciplinary Policies and Procedures."
 Please review the "Disciplinary Policies and Procedures" section of the handbook for more information.

-Students must be at school for at least three periods to practice or play a game.
+School policy requires all student-athletes to be in attendance for the full day to be eligible to practice or play during same day practices and games.
 Students who are absent on game day or on a practice day cannot practice or play in that game for that day.

-Student athletes, parents, and coaches are expected to conduct themselves as ambassadors of AGBU DHS and representatives of the core values and mission guiding the school community.
-Student athletes and supporters of student athletes (fans, family members, coaches, etc.) are expected to exercise the highest level of sportsmanship and integrity during all practices and games, refraining from the use of profanity, engaging in arguments, fights, or the taunting of opponents, officials, fans, or anyone else present.
+Student-athletes, parents, and coaches are expected to conduct themselves as ambassadors of AGBU DHS and representatives of the core values and mission guiding the school community.
+Student-athletes and supporters of student-athletes (fans, family members, coaches, etc.) are expected to exercise the highest level of sportsmanship and integrity during all practices and games, refraining from the use of profanity, engaging in arguments, fights, or the taunting of opponents, officials, fans, or anyone else present.
 It is expected that visiting teams are treated with esteem, equipment and property is handled appropriately, and athletic uniforms are used in all competitions.